TDarkShadow/iheartnewvegas/main.md

 [**Consistent Pip-Boy Icons Mod Patches**](https://www.nexusmods.com/newvegas/mods/65046)
 Upscales icons from a selection of mods.
 - FOMOD options to install:
-  - [X] B42 Melee Bash
   - [X] Mojave Arsenal

-> ℹ️ If you don't mind unnecessary files in your computer which will otherwise have no effect in the game, you can simply install the default options (which include patches for all these mods).
+> ℹ️ If you don't mind unnecessary files in your computer which will otherwise have no effect in the game, you can simply install the default options.

 [**New Vegas Economy Improved**](https://www.nexusmods.com/newvegas/mods/71604)
 Fully-scripted, lightweight, and compatible item value overhaul, taking into consideration important aspects of the vanilla economy balance.
 Applies a moderate reduction in value to high-value items, and a small reduction to low-value items.